-A New Approach to Manifestation
+A Critical Approach to Manifestation

 The Law has often been taken up to suggest that if you are grateful, optimistic and trust that abundance is available to you, you will attract everything you desire.
 Critics of the Law of Attraction and the practice of manifestation observe its potential to ignore the very real material limitations that prevent access to infinite abundance and prosperity.